Shah Ahmad Shafi: 2013 comments

 In 2013, a speech given by Ahmad Shafi at Hathazari, Chittagong was described as highly misogynistic.
 He reportedly said: "Why are you sending your daughters to work in garment factories?...
 She goes to work after Fajr at 7/8:00am and does not come back even at 8/10/12 at night...
 You do not know which man she is hanging out with.
 You do not know how much zina (fornication) she is getting involved in."

 The comments caused outrage among women's rights activists who demanded his imprisonment.
 Sheikh Hasina, the Prime Minister of Bangladesh termed the statement "disgusting" and "distasteful".

 Alleged relationship with Bangladesh Jamaat-e-Islami

 Although the Awami League described him as a frontman for Bangladesh Jamaat-e-Islami, analysts say this is highly unlikely as Ahmad Shafi belonged to a band of Islamists that unlike Jamaat, did not oppose the independence of Bangladesh, and supported a united India and rejected the creation of Pakistan in 1947.

 Death

-Drone shot of Ahmad Shafi's large congregatory funeral prayer in Chittagong.
+Drone shot of Ahmad Shafi's congregatory funeral prayer in Chittagong.